 Population vulnerability can be situational, meaning an individual may only be vulnerable in the wake of a climate hazard, not necessarily inherently vulnerable.
 It can be temporary and dynamic, such as with the case of pregnancy, illness or homelessness.
-Indicators of vulnerability may include health, age, adaptive capacity, ability to upgrade/retrofit homes, unemployment, asthma, education, race, poverty, limited mobility, electricity dependency, medical needs, language isolation, transit dependency, or participation in social service programs.
+Examples of population vulnerabilities are low socioeconomic status, limited education, pre-existing physical or mental health illnesses, barriers in communication especially for non-English speakers, and being very old or very young.

 The growing disparities among various populations in Saint Paul demands greater attention on minimizing climate-related impacts on at-risk groups.
-For instance, as the City of Saint Paul continues to experience increasing numbers of days with high temperatures, air conditioning in the summer is going to become as essential to the livability of a house or an apartment as is heat in the winter.
+For instance, as Saint Paul continues to experience increasing numbers of days with high temperatures, air conditioning in the summer is going to become as essential to the livability of a house or an apartment as is heat in the winter.
 More affluent residents likely will have the resources and access to climate change resilient solutions.
-Low-income residents may not have access to or be able to afford air conditioning (both units and electricity to run an air conditioner) during times of extended extreme heat and will need assistance.
+Low-income residents may not have access to, or be able to afford air conditioning (both units and electricity to run an air conditioner), during times of extended extreme heat and will need assistance.

-Understanding the needs of residents and meeting people where they are will help the city better know where to direct resources both to help prepare vulnerable residents for climate hazards and to provide support in the aftermath of a major event.
+Understanding the needs of residents and meeting people where they are will help the city better know where to direct resources.
+This is important both to help prepare vulnerable residents for climate hazards and to provide support in the aftermath of a major event.